Leon S. Kennedy: Other appearances

-Leon appears in several of the Resident Evil live-action film series.
-In a 2010 interview, the director Paul W. S. Anderson said if Resident Evil: Afterlife (2010) succeeds, he would direct a fifth film and would like Leon to appear in it.
-Leon is a major character in Resident Evil: Retribution (2012), in which he leads the Resistance and teams up with Alice to battle Umbrella.
+Leon S. Kennedy appears in several of the Resident Evil live-action films.
+Leon is a major character in Paul W. S. Anderson's Resident Evil: Retribution (2012), in which he leads the Resistance and teams up with Alice to battle Umbrella.
 Anderson said he felt a lot of pressure to find an actor who was a convincing action hero and had a similar hairstyle.
-Leon does not did not appear in the final film Resident Evil: The Final Chapter (2016), apparently dying off-screen.
+Leon does not appear in the final film in the series, Resident Evil: The Final Chapter (2016), having apparently died off-screen.
 Leon also appears in the live-action reboot film Resident Evil: Welcome to Raccoon City (2021).

-Leon also appears in the animated Resident Evil films.
-He plays a major role in Resident Evil: Degeneration (2008), in which he is reunited with Claire.
-He returns in the sequel Resident Evil: Damnation (2012).
-A third animated film, Resident Evil: Vendetta (2017), stars Chris, Leon, and Rebecca Chambers.
-Leon has also appeared alongside Claire in the Netflix series Resident Evil: Infinite Darkness (2021).
-There, Leon is ordered to investigate the incident in the White House but he encounters and kills zombies.
-He returns in the sequel Resident Evil: Death Island (2023).
+In the animated Resident Evil films, Leon plays a major role in Resident Evil: Degeneration (2008), in which he is reunited with Claire.
+He returns in the sequel, Resident Evil: Damnation (2012).
+A third animated film, Resident Evil: Vendetta (2017), features Chris, Leon, and Rebecca Chambers.
+Leon also appears with Claire in the Netflix series Resident Evil: Infinite Darkness (2021); he is ordered to investigate an incident in the White House, where he encounters and kills zombies.
+He returns in the sequel, Resident Evil: Death Island (2023).